ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 ```

 <details>
-<summmary>What is the difference in the result of these two snippets?</summary>
+<summary>What is the difference in the result of these two snippets?</summary>
 Nothing: they have the same result.
 They are two ways of doing the same thing.
 </details>